albakov/rsschool-cv/cv.md

 * For web development/REST API I use Laravel
 * For some lightweight websites I prefer using Wordpress/OpenCart
 * Also I use many other technologies such as Memcached/Redis, Websockets, WebRTC and etc
+* I can configure server with Nginx + PHP-FPM, or Apache

 ### Project